 - Eating a well-balanced diet

 Autism spectrum disorder (ASD), also known as autism or Asperger’s syndrome, is a group of developmental disorders that cause social, communicational, and behavioral difficulties.
 ASD begins during early childhood and continues throughout life.
 Although children with ASD do not look different, they behave, interact, and learn differently from others (5) (6).

 The exact cause of ASD is unknown, but research shows that it is multifactorial.

 - Family history of ASD

 - Children born to parents older than 35 or 40

 - Low birth weight

-- Genetic conditions, such as fragile X syndrome or tuberous sclerosis, may increase the risk of ASD.
+- Genetic conditions, such as fragile X syndromeiXA genetic condition that impacts a person's behavior and learning capacity or tuberous sclerosisiXA genetic disorder that typically results in non-cancerous tumor growth in various parts of the body , may increase the risk of ASD.